Outback Steakhouse: History

 The first Outback Steakhouse location was opened on March 15, 1988, in Tampa, Florida.

 Canadian Outback Steakhouse restaurants began in 1996.
 In March 2009, Outback Steakhouse Canada abruptly closed all nine locations in the province of Ontario, citing poor economic conditions, but in June 2009, Outback Steakhouse opened a location in Niagara Falls, Ontario, with a second location later opening in the same city.
-As of 2024 these are the only Outback Steakhouse locations operating in Canada.
+As of 2024, these are the only Outback Steakhouse locations operating in Canada.

 Outback locations in Hawaii began to open in the mid 1990s, as part of a massive expansion across the country.
 On February 17, 2024, Outback’s parent company, Bloomin’ Brands, announced the permanent closure of all remaining Hawaii locations, as part of financial restructuring, citing a significant decrease in profits.
 This was part of a larger, mass closure of over 41 locations.
 All three locations in Hawaii were permanently closed by February 18, 2024.

 Outback Steakhouse opened in the UK with locations in Birmingham, Basildon, Enfield, Romford, Stevenage, Wandsworth in London and Staines.
 By September 2011, only its Basildon and Romford stores remained and they closed down on September 13, ending Outback's foray into the UK market.

 In 2006, a new Outback logo was introduced, dropping the old kangaroo logo for a more simplistic and modern Outback mountain range logo.
 With this new logo, Outback then went on an aggressive remodeling campaign, starting in 2008, renovating most of their locations, along with opening brand new ones, for a fresher, more modern look to their business model.
 This included the removal of their iconic neon signs for more energy efficient LEDs, and the switch from a dark, rustic feel to a brighter, more vibrant look.
 Today, few original-style Outback locations remain, with most of them either abandoned for newer locations, or renovated.

 On June 14, 2007, OSI Restaurant Partners completed a stock repurchase plan, and the company became privately held.
 In April 2012, Bloomin' Brands, the current owner of Outback Steakhouse, filed with the SEC to raise up to $300 million in an initial public offering.
 Bloomin' Brands, Inc. became a publicly traded company on NASDAQ under the ticker symbol "BLMN."

-Most Outback locations are corporately owned by Bloomin Brands, however locations in California, Nevada, Arizona, Colorado, and New Mexico are separately owned by a corporate franchisee, Out West Restaurant Group.
+Most Outback locations are corporately owned by Bloomin Brands.
+However, locations in California, Nevada, Arizona, Colorado, and New Mexico are separately owned by a corporate franchisee, Out West Restaurant Group.

 Outback Steakhouse currently operates over 1,000 locations worldwide, with 670 in the United States.

+In October 2025, Outback Steakhouse closed several locations across multiple U.S. states as part of a broader turnaround plan by its parent company, Bloomin' Brands.